siraben/zkeme80/re/README.md

 labels in `$8000–$BFFF` resolve when selector `$81` maps physical RAM page 1.
 Use a full trace here: a ring/backtrace can discard the early mapper writes and does not preserve their resulting state in its header.
+The analyzer memory-maps the trace rather than reading the whole multi-gigabyte file into the Python heap.
 The same fork's `tools/tilem_trace.py` offers runtime Forth dictionary reconstruction, key timelines, and DROP-underflow detection for deeper forensics.